pratyushjain99/Project4-pratyusj/README.md

 - Task 0 complete and submitted on time: Bonus 5 points
 - Task 1 does not use the API demonstrated in Task 0:  Penalty 10 points

-<p style="font-size: 9px;">(Small print to head off lots of questions on Piazza:  If you don’t submit Task 0 on time, you get no bonus points.
+*(Small print to head off lots of questions on Piazza:  If you don’t submit Task 0 on time, you get no bonus points.
 If you have not committed to an API by submitting Task 0 by the deadline, you can’t be penalized for not using that API.
 If you do not use the API submitted in Task 0 on time, you still get the 5 bonus points, but are penalized 10 points, resulting in a net penalty of 5 points.
 Grace days cannot be used for Task 0.
 Grace days, if you have some remaining, can be used for Tasks 1 and 2.
 No purchase necessary.
 Limit one winner per household.
-Offer void in NJ, TX, and <a href=https://en.wikipedia.org/wiki/Jaynestown>Jaynestown</a>.)</p>
+Offer void in NJ, TX, and [Jaynestown](https://en.wikipedia.org/wiki/Jaynestown>)).*

 ### Task 1: Mobile to Cloud Application
 Design and build a distributed application that works between a mobile phone and the cloud.
 Specifically, develop a native Android application that communicates with a web service that you deployed to Heroku.